-The second multi-stakeholder Paediatric Strategy Forum, jointly organized by ACCELERATE and the EMA, will focus on mature B cell malignancies (lymphoma and leukaemia) in children.
-In this scientific meeting there will be interaction between all stakeholders (patients/patient representatives, clinicians, academics, pharmaceutical companies, and regulators) with an interest in drug development for children and adolescents with cancer.
-The goal of this meeting is to share information, in a pre-competitive setting, which will inform a paediatric drug development strategy and subsequent decisions and facilitate the developments of innovative medicines for the treatment of children with mature B cell malignancies.
+The second multi-stakeholder Paediatric Strategy Forum, jointly organised by ACCELERATE and the EMA, focused on mature B cell malignancies (lymphoma and leukaemia) in children.
+In this scientific meeting, there was interaction between all stakeholders (patients/patient representatives, clinicians, academics, pharmaceutical companies, and regulators) with an interest in drug development for children and adolescents with cancer.
+The goal of this meeting was to share information, in a pre-competitive setting, which would inform a paediatric drug development strategy and subsequent decisions and facilitate the developments of innovative medicines for the treatment of children with mature B cell malignancies.

 The summary of the first Paediatric Strategy Forum held in January 2017 on ALK inhibition in paediatric malignancies can be found here.

 The current therapy for high-risk mature B-cell malignancies with multi-agent chemotherapy and rituximab was evaluated in an international trial in Europe, the US and Asia (Inter B NHL Ritux 2010).
 The trial resulted in one year event free survival (EFS) rates (95%CI) of 94.2% (88.5% – 97.2 %), which is similar to other first-line protocols.
 Chemotherapy alone results in greater than 96% EFS for patients with a standard-risk disease.
 The acute toxicity is significant but most survivors have no or mild long term toxicity.